aristath/kirki-helpers/README.md

 # kirki-helpers

-Helper scripts for theme authors
+Helper scripts for theme authors.

+If you're starting a new theme based on Underscores, we recommend you start using our for from [https://github.com/aristath/_s](https://github.com/aristath/_s) as it already includes both of the methods described below, and also has 2 example settings for typography.

 ## Integrating Kirki in your themes